Near-unit efficiency of chiral state conversion via hybrid-Liouvillian dynamics

 Below we show that varying $q$ during the evolution alongside the other parameters significantly reduces the probability loss, while the mode conversion fidelity (that quantifies the accuracy of mode conversion) remains almost unchanged.
 We note, though, that even with the protocol where $q$ is varied during the adiabatic evolution, the two desired goals: (i) perfect values of unit fidelity and (ii) no loss due to postselection, are unattainable simultaneously.
 To achieve these two goals together, we further employ a ``hopping strategy'', developed recently in the context of nHH dynamics~\citep{Li2020p}: we replace parts of the adiabatic encircling trajectory by abrupt hops.
 We demonstrate that combining the hopping strategy with a controlled postselection parameter, $q$, facilitates achieving both goals mentioned above, cf. Fig.~\ref{fig:conversion_performance}.

 \emph{Model.---}We study a single qubit subject to a Hamiltonian evolution and spontaneous relaxation processes, cf. Fig.~\ref{fig:setup+EPsurface}(a).
 When the qubit is in an excited state, $\ket{\uparrow}$, it can relax to the ground state, $\ket{\downarrow}$, by emitting a photon.
-Whenever such a photon is detected, the observer randomly decides whether the experimental run should proceed (probability $q$) or be interrupted and discarded from the statistics (probability $1-q$) \footnote{We assume here perfect detector efficiency.
-Detector inefficiency can be incorporated into the value of $q$.
-Conversely, such a protocol can be viewed as a simulation of a finite-efficiency detector.}.
+Whenever a photon is emitted, the experimental run is either interrupted and discarded from the statistics (probability $1-q$) or is allowed to proceed (probability $q$) depending on which detector clicks \citep{ImperfectDetectorFoot}.
 The resulting evolution of the qubit density matrix is described by the following Liouville equation:

 with the Hamiltonian

 the Lindblad jump operator $L=\ket{\downarrow}\bra{\uparrow}$, and the relaxation rate $\gamma$.
 Note that Eq.~(\ref{eq:system-master-equation}) does not preserve the probability (density matrix trace) unless $q=1$, so it is not a proper Liouvillian evolution (hence the name of hybrid-Liouvillian \citep{Minganti2020b}).